Parents' Guide to Shrill

 What's the Story?

 SHRILL is the story of Annie Easton (Aidy Bryant), a smart, funny, and fat 20-something writer navigating self-esteem issues so deeply ingrained she doesn't always seem to recognize they're there.
 She bends over backward to excuse the disappointing behavior of her hookup buddy Ryan (Luka Jones), a bearded slacker who makes her leave through the back door of his house so his roommates won't see her.
 Her high-strung mother (played by fellow Saturday Night Live alum Julia Sweeney) takes her own neuroses out on Annie through a constant barrage of passive-aggressive remarks about her weight, which cast a pall on even simple family get-togethers.
 It's not all bad, though: Annie has supportive co-workers who recognize her talent, and a sardonic but sweet one-woman cheerleader in her best friend and roommate Fran (Lolly Adefope), who urges her friend to stop making herself small and accepting scraps from those around her.
-The six-episode series tracks Annie's complicated and messy journey toward reclaiming her space in the world and embracing who she is without apologies.
+Across the series, viewers track Annie's complicated and messy journey toward reclaiming her space in the world and embracing who she is without apologies.

 Is It Any Good?